 - Brush twice daily, last thing at night and on one other occasion.
 Spend at least 2 minutes brushing to make sure you don’t miss where the gum joins the teeth.
 This is where plaque tends to sit and can cause inflammation and bleeding gums.

-- Use a fluoride toothpaste with 1350-1500ppm of fluoride in.
+- Use a fluoridated toothpaste with at least 1,350ppm fluoride.
 You can see how much fluoride is in toothpaste by looking at the ingredients list on the box or tube.

-- If using a mouthwash make sure it contains fluoride and that it is alcohol free (look for the words AF on the bottle).
-It's best to use mouthwash at a different time of the day to toothbrushing.
-Using mouthwash straight after brushing - just like rinsing with water after brushing will wash away the fluoride in the toothpaste left over from brushing and will reduce how well the toothpaste protects your teeth.
+- If you use a mouthwash, make sure it contains fluoride and is alcohol-free (look for “AF” on the bottle).
+It’s best to use mouthwash at a different time of day from toothbrushing.
+Using mouthwash straight after brushing, like rinsing with water, washes away the fluoride left on the teeth by toothpaste, which reduces how well it protects your teeth.

-- Try to floss or clean inbetween teeth once a day, this is where food debris can collect and your toothbrush can’t get to.
+- Clean interdentally using interdental brushes or floss daily.
+This is where food debris can collect, and your toothbrush can’t get to.

-- Remember to pack a toothbrush and toothpaste into your hospital bag.
+- Remember to pack a toothbrush and toothpaste in your hospital bag.

 Morning sickness can be quite common.
 There are things you can do to protect your teeth during this time in your pregnancy: